helium/HIP/0009-lorawan-devaddr-routing.md

 - Why is this design the best in the space of possible designs?

+Mapping all devices in an OUI to a single address has aliasing problems, prefix routing is harder to sequentially allocate and manage.
+I'm not sure what else is suitable.

 - What other designs have been considered and what is the rationale for not choosing them?

+As mentioned above, aliasing all devices to one address (the OUI number) and prefix routing are the only two candidates I can think of.

+Range addressing also allows us to punt on the 33.5 million DevAddr problem for a while (32 bits of DevAddr minus 7 bits of 'NetID' in the lorawan spec).

 - What is the impact of not doing this?

+We end up with thousands or more devices aliased to a single address and have to perform expensive brute force lookups to resolve DevAddrs to DevEUIs.

 # Unresolved Questions
 [unresolved]: #unresolved-questions